null

 1950 Ford F-1 Pickup - Yarnell Texaco - Arizona

 Today we are all too familiar with the self-service gas station.
 However, in the not-too-distant past, gas stations such as this one were full service; not only did they fill up your car, but you could also get repairs done.
-This station reflects that period with it's large attached white garage.
+This station reflects that period with its large attached white garage.
 Even though this nondescript building does not look like much on the outside, you will be amazed at what is inside.

 Eastwood’s Deuce Coupe Panoramic at The Yarnell Texaco